All That: Relaunch series (2002–2005)

 In 2005, the tenth season began with a celebration of the show's tenth anniversary.
-Nickelodeon celebrated the anniversary of All That by airing episodes from the first six seasons in the week leading up to a "reunion special" on April 23, 2005, hosted by Muniz and featuring Ashanti and Bow Wow as the musical guests.
-The special featured the cast from the original series and relaunch performing in sketches together.
-And, after a hiatus, the Vital Information sketch was brought back with BET's Coming to the Stage winner Lil' JJ as the anchor.
+As part of the event, Nickelodeon aired episodes from the first six seasons of All That in the week leading up to a "reunion special" on April 23, 2005, hosted by Muniz and featuring Ashanti and Bow Wow as the musical guests.
+The special featured cast members from both the original and relaunch series performing in sketches together.
+And, after a hiatus, the Vital Information sketch was brought back with Lil' JJ, winner of sister channel BET's Coming to the Stage competition, as the anchor.
 The special also introduced Kianna Underwood and Denzel Whitaker as new cast members.
 Approximately 6.2 million total viewers watched the special on both its April 23 and 24 airings, making it the top cable or broadcast program for the 2–11, 6–11, and 9–14 age demographics, and TV.com gave it a rating of 8.7/10.

-Chronologically, the anniversary special and season were taped in the fall of 2004, then Nickelodeon came to air them the following year.
+Chronologically, the anniversary special and season were taped in the fall of 2004, before being aired on Nickelodeon the following year.
 After the anniversary, the new season began airing a week later.
-The tenth season would mark the end of the relaunch era of the show as Foiles announced the show's cancellation in September 2005 via social media.
-The entire cast and Schneider moved on from the series.
-Schneider would go on to have a successful career creating television programs for the Nickelodeon network.
+The tenth season would mark the end of the relaunch era of the show as Foiles announced the show's cancellation.